2025 - Spring

 Whether you want to be an editor, director or producer, Introduction to Editing is an essential, hands-on course for any production student.
 By completing a series of narrative and nonfiction assignments, students will finish this course with increased confidence in, and understanding of, Avid software and editing technique and style.
 We will view and analyze film scenes to understand how editing contributes to meaning.

-RTF 347E ADVANCED EDITING • ANNE LEWIS
+RTF 347E ADVANCED EDITING • CHRIS ROLDAN

 Flag/s: Independent Inquiry